barumau/pandunia/english/pandunia-english.md

 be bio mute - ferment (leaven)
 be boli - boil (be boiled)
 be bum - explode (blow up)
+be dara - flow
 be estaci - stand still
+be ging - align (go along)
 be jene - be born
+be kai - become open
 be loka - be located (lie, be situated)
 be mas - exceed (be greater than)
 be mata - die
+be niche - go under
+be par - equal
+be pasi - suffer (get hurt)
+be pute - decay (rot, deteriorate)
+be raste - grow (grow up, expand)
+be razon - make sense
+be reste - remain (stay)
+be retro - return (get back)
+be rupa - seem
+be sabi vol - wonder (be interested in, would like to know)
+be sam - resemble (be like)
 be shuru - begin (get started)
 be suka - like (enjoy, be fond of)
 be supra - surpass (go over)